40 Wall Street: Form

-The massing of 40 Wall Street, like that of many other early-20th-century skyscrapers in New York City, is designed as a standalone tower.
-40 Wall Street is one of several skyscrapers in the city that have pyramidal roofs.
-The building's articulation consists of three horizontal sections similar to the components of a column, namely a base, shaft, and capital.
-The floors at the six-story base cover the entire "L"-shaped lot, while the seventh through 35th stories (making up the middle section) are shaped in a "U", with two wings of different lengths facing west.
-The seventh through 35th stories occupy nearly the entire lot.
+40 Wall Street, like many other early-20th-century skyscrapers in New York City, is designed as a freestanding tower, rising separately from all adjacent buildings.
+40 Wall Street is one of several skyscrapers in the city that have pyramidal roofs, along with the Metropolitan Life Insurance Company Tower, 14 Wall Street, Woolworth Building, Consolidated Edison Building, and Thurgood Marshall United States Courthouse.
+The building is articulated into three horizontal sections similar to the components of a column, namely a base, shaft, and capital.
+The floors at the six-story base cover the entire L-shaped lot, while the 7th through 35th stories (making up the middle section) are shaped in a "U", with two wings of different lengths facing west.
+The 7th through 35th stories occupy nearly the entire lot.
 Above the 35th story, the building rises as a smaller, square tower through the 62nd story.

-40 Wall Street incorporates several setbacks to conform with the 1916 Zoning Resolution.
+40 Wall Street has several setbacks to conform with New York City's 1916 Zoning Resolution.
 On the Wall Street side, the central portion of the facade is recessed through the 26th floor, while symmetrical pavilions project slightly on either side, with setbacks above the 17th, 19th, and 21st floors.
-The entire Wall Street facade has setbacks above the 26th, 33rd and 35th floors.
-The Pine Street facade is asymmetrical, with the western pavilion being much longer; it has a setback above the 12th floor.
-This side also contains setbacks above the 17th, 19th, 23rd, 26th, 28th, and 29th floors.
-The pairs of projecting pavilions on both sides are connected at the eighth floor by a dormer.
+The entire Wall Street facade has setbacks above the 26th, 33rd, and 35th floors.
+The Pine Street facade is asymmetrical, with the western pavilion being much longer; this facade has a setback above the 12th, 17th, 19th, 23rd, 26th, 28th, and 29th floors.
+The projecting pavilions on both sides are connected at the eighth floor by a dormer.

 The building's west-facing wings are of different lengths; the northern wing is significantly longer and has cooling systems atop it, but both wings have minor setbacks above the 26th and 33rd floors, and rise only to the 35th floor.
 The eastern facade does not have any setbacks below the 35th story.

 Facade

 40 Wall Street's exterior curtain wall is composed of two layers of brick; the inner layer provides fireproofing, while the outer layer is the exterior cladding.
-In general, the facade is composed of buff-colored brick, as well as decorative elements made of terracotta and brick.
+In general, the facade is composed of buff-colored brick, as well as decorative elements made of terracotta and buff brick.
 The vertical bays, which contain the building's windows, are separated by piers.
 The piers are flat, a characteristic of the Art Deco style.
 Spandrel panels, which separate the rows of windows on each floor, are generally recessed behind the piers; the spandrels are generally darker on upper stories.
 The building's window openings, initially composed of one-over-one sash windows, were later replaced by numerous types of window-pane arrangements or by louvers.